Sells, Arizona

 Sells (O'odham: Komkcʼeḍ ʼe-Wa:ʼosidk) is an unincorporated community and census-designated place (CDP) in Pima County, Arizona, United States.
 The population was 2,799 at the 2000 census.
-It is the capital of the Tohono O'odham Nation and the home of several of their tribal businesses, such as Tohono O'Odham Ki:Ki Association.
+It is the capital of the Tohono O'odham Nation and the home of several tribal businesses, such as Tohono O'Odham Ki:Ki Association.
 Originally named Indian Oasis, by cattle-ranchers/businessmen brothers, Joseph and Louis Ménager in 1912.
 The Ménager brothers also built and ran the Indian Oasis Mercantile Store.
 The settlement took its present English name in 1918 to honor Indian Commissioner Cato Sells.
 The O'odham name means "Tortoise Got Wedged".

 Sells is near the Kitt Peak National Observatory.

 Geography

 Sells is located at 31°54′54″N 111°52′32″W (31.914994, -111.875669).